 Can I see the common rather than scientific names of species?

-Yes, you can search by either common or scientific names and both will be displayed on the species pages
+Yes, you can search by either common or scientific names and both will be displayed on the species pages.
+Use the filter options available.

 How is the NBN Atlas funded?

-The funding for the development of the infrastructure has been provided by Natural England, Scottish Natural Heritage, Natural Resources Wales, the Welsh Government and Scottish Environment Protection Agency in partnership with the National Biodiversity Network, a registered charity.
+In partnership with the National Biodiversity Network Trust (NBN), a registered charity, the funding for the original development of the infrastructure was provided by Natural England, Scottish Natural Heritage, Natural Resources Wales, the Welsh Government and Scottish Environment Protection Agency.
+Additionally the Northern Ireland Environment Agency, Manx National Heritage, Isle of Man Government and the Manx Wildlife Trust have provided funding.

 Who supports the NBN Atlas?

-Day to day support and management of the NBN Atlas is provided by the National Biodiversity Network (NBN), a registered charity.
+The National Biodiversity Network Trust (NBN), a registered charity provides the day to day support and management of the NBN Atlas.
 The NBN are responsible for facilitation and management support, responding to queries, uploading data, providing user support and developing enhancements.
 The NBN works to promote the NBN Atlas, biological recording and data sharing.
-We would not be able to do this without the support of our network of members and data partners.
+The NBN receives no guaranteed funding and relies on donations and the support of our network of members and data partners.

 How do I keep up to date with developments of the NBN Atlas?

 You can keep up to date with developments to the NBN Atlas by signing up to Network News, the NBN’s monthly newsletter or visiting our website.
+NBN Atlas users will also receive the NBN Atlas News twice a year.
 We have also set up a Message Board which can be accessed through the Help menu.
 We will use this to list any system updates or significant developments that users need to be aware of.

 The infrastructure underpinning the NBN Gateway (the predecessor to the NBN Atlas) was beginning to struggle with the amount of data it held.
 We therefore had to look for alternative systems which met the needs of the NBN partnership and which would support the flow of data for years to come.
 The NBN Secretariat undertook a technical review in 2015 to help determine what was needed.
 The new infrastructure is based on the Atlas of Living Australia which is already being utilised in other countries around the world.
 The NBN Atlas provides a robust, user friendly interface for the sharing of biological data, which has the scope for ongoing development to suit user needs.